asparagustuss/VBA_Foundation_Functions/README.md

 - GetFilenameFromPath: Returns the rightmost characters of a string upto but not including the rightmost '\'.
 - GetRandomWeightedNo1: Returns random weighted value.
 - GetRandomWeightedNo2: Returns random weighted value from array.
-- isBlankOrNull: Returns true if passed value is null or "" reguardless of variable type.
+- IsBlankOrNull: Returns true if passed value is null or "" reguardless of variable type.
 I use this so much I almost forget its not a built in VBA Function.
 - IsFileOpen: Verifies if file is actively open on this or another computer.
 - IsNumberKeyPress: Verifies if number key on number key row or numberpad is pushed.
 Usefill in certain situations to only allow number key push on number only fields.
 - IsProcessRunning: Use to check active windows processes.